Security: Authentication and Privacy

 Step 0.
 Open up HTTP and HTTPS ingress on your EC2

 After launching your EC2, go the default security group and add HTTP and HTTPS ingres on the standard ports.
-Note that in future releases of C-Phrase, ingress on these ports will default to open and this step will no longer be necessary.
+Note that this should be on by default, but it is a good idea to confirm this.

 Step 1.
 Map a registered subdomain to your EC2